Tindeklypa

 Tindeklypa is a double summit separated by a deep ravine.
 The feature is located 1.5 km north of Istind Peak, on the east side of Ahlmann Ridge in Queen Maud Land.
-Photographed from the air by the German Antarctic Expedition (1938–39).
-Mapped by Norwegian cartographers from surveys and air photos by the Norwegian-British-Swedish Antarctic Expedition (NBSAE) (1949–1952), led by John Schjelderup Giæver and air photos by the Norwegian expedition (1958–59) and named "Tindeklypa" (the summit ravine).
+It was photographed from the air by the German Antarctic Expedition (1938–39), and mapped by Norwegian cartographers from surveys and air photos by the Norwegian-British-Swedish Antarctic Expedition (NBSAE) (1949–1952), led by John Schjelderup Giæver and air photos by the Norwegian expedition (1958–59) and named "Tindeklypa" (the summit ravine).